ArmaghanAsghar/Simulator/README.md

 * This simulator takes as input "total number of aircrafts", "total number of charging stations" and "hours of simulation".
 * The simulation is scaled with reference to 1 hr being equal to 1 second.
 So, a 3 hr simulation would be 3 seconds long.
 * The simulation consists of a main thread and multiple childern threads.
 Each child thread is associated with a aircraft object to perform operations of flying and charging.
 * The flow to charging stations is controlled using a counting semaphore.
-I have designed a custom semaphore as the C++20 semaphore did not allow dynamic assignment.
+I have designed a custom semaphore as the C++20 semaphore did not allow copy or move-assignment.
+Could not set the value dynamically.
 * The simulation ends when the main thread times out i.e. when "hours of simulation" expire.
-At this point, the main thread notifies all childern thread to interrupt their operation, which in return stops populating the stats.
+At this point, the main thread notifies all childern thread to wrap-up their execution, which in return stops populating the stats.
 (Some assumptions are made in this regard).

 # Logging
 For the purpose of verifying the simulation, I have used thread-safe logging on console which shows all the events of the simulation as they happen for every aircraft.
 The numbers [x] is type of aircraft.<br/>